PerMedCoE/permedcoe_doc/src/04_creating/03_croupier/croupier.rst

 Prerequisites
 -------------
 The Croupier administrator should take care of installing all required dependencies and the Croupier plugin.
-Atos will provide Croupier accessible through its frontend at http://frontend.croupier.permedcoe.eu (not yet available, stay tune!)
+Atos will make Croupier accessible through its frontend at http://frontend.croupier.permedcoe.eu (not yet available).

 Cloudify installation
 ~~~~~~~~~~~~~~~~~~~~~